1991 DONRUSS BASEBALL CARDS COMPLETE SET

 With the baseball world set to honor the 75th anniversary of Babe Ruth’s historic 1916 season where he went 13-7 with a 1.75 ERA while also batting .326 with 3 home runs, Donruss opted to pay tribute to the legendary “Sultan of Swat” with its iconic design choices.
 Notable parallels between Ruth’s breakout campaign and Donruss’ collection included an emphasis on power and strength.
 Ruth’s emergence as one of the game’s first true power hitters revolutionized how the sport was played and fans watched the action.
 Similarly, Donruss aimed to deliver a powerful array of photography and vivid designs that captivated collectors.

-Read also: WHAT 1991 TOPPS BASEBALL CARDS ARE WORTH MONEY
+Read also: BEST 82 TOPPS BASEBALL CARDS

 Centered around a red, white and blue color palette to capture the pride and patriotism intertwined with America’s pastime, the set front loaded its high number parallels and inserts to maximize interest at the retail level.
 Fan favorites like Gold, Hologram Signature, Master Set and Canvas parallels packed the middle to upper portions of the issue.
 Meanwhile, commons leading the way still featured vibrant photography and creative borders specific to each ballclubs.
 Checklists, managers, umpires and league leaders filled out the low numbers.
 Top rookies like Cal Ripken Jr., Frank Thomas and Todd Stottlemyre also earned special Call-Up cards to highlight their debut campaigns.